Little Italy, Manhattan: History

 Bill Tonelli from New York magazine said, "Once, Little Italy was like an insular Neapolitan village re-created on these shores, with its own language, customs, and financial and cultural institutions."
 Little Italy was not the largest Italian neighborhood in New York City, as East Harlem (or Italian Harlem) had a larger Italian population.
 Tonelli said that Little Italy "was perhaps the city's poorest Italian neighborhood".

 In 1910 Little Italy had almost 10,000 Italians; that was the peak of the community's Italian population.
 At the turn of the 20th century, over 90% of the residents of the Fourteenth Ward were of Italian birth or origins.
-Tonelli said that it meant "that residents began moving out to more spacious digs almost as soon as they arrived."
-Such a vastly growing community impacted the "U.S. labor movement in the 20th century" by making up much of the labor population in the garment industry".
+Tonelli said that it meant "that residents began moving out to more spacious digs almost as soon as they arrived".
+Such a vastly growing community impacted the "U.S. labor movement in the 20th century" by making up much of the labor population in the garment industry.

-After World War II, many residents of the Lower East Side began moving to Brooklyn, Staten Island, eastern Long Island, and New Jersey.
+After World War II, many residents of the Lower East Side began moving to Brooklyn, Staten Island, eastern Long Island, Westchester and New Jersey.
 Chinese immigrants became an increased presence after the U.S. Immigration Act of 1965 removed immigration restrictions, and the Manhattan Chinatown to Little Italy's south expanded.
 In 2004, Tonelli said, "You can go back 30 years and find newspaper clips chronicling the expansion of Chinatown and mourning the loss of Little Italy."